The blank page is a nightmare.

 It is a humble companion that daily demands sacrifice, commitment, and integrity.
 It’s doing you a favor.

-You’ll fail more than you succeed, but like anything worth doing, you get up, continue, and seek your reward — which is in the practice of the craft.
+You’ll fail more than you succeed, but like anything worth doing, you get up, continue, and seek your reward.
+This is how you can fall for writing again — a simple commitment to the daily practice of your craft.

-The blank page is calling you to greatness.
+A blank page is calling to you right now.

 What’s your answer?